This sweet and spicy mango shrimp dish is ready in just 20 minutes and has a nice kick of spice that is balanced out by the sweet mango.

 I suggest serving it alongside some white rice although on top of some salad greens would work well too.

 If you like spice, this dish is for you.

 It’s got some serious kick but it’s balanced out by the sweet mango and refreshing lime garnish at the same time.

-It’s a bit reminiscent of a good takeout meal but with way better quality ingredients (like this sweet & sour tofu recipe) and a much fresher taste.
+A bit reminiscent of a good takeout meal but with way better quality ingredients (like this sweet & sour tofu recipe) and a much fresher taste.

 Eating it makes you feel like you should be somewhere tropical, you know, like some place other than upstate NY with wood barns being built outside your window.

 - 1 pound large raw, deveined shrimp with tails removed

 - 1 mango, chopped